-The yield on the Fund's common shares will vary from period to period depending on factors including market conditions, the timing of the Fund's investments in portfolio securities, the securities comprising the Fund's portfolio, changes in interest rates (including changes in the relationship between short-term rates and long-term rates), the amount and timing of the use of borrowings and other leverage by the Fund, the effects of leverage on the common shares (discussed above under "Leverage"), the timing of the investment of leverage proceeds in portfolio securities, the Fund's net assets and its operating expenses.
-Consequently, the Fund cannot guarantee any particular yield on its common shares, and the yield for any given period is not an indication or representation of future yields on the Fund's shares.
+The yield on common shares will vary from period to period depending on various factors, including market conditions, the timing of the Fund's investments in portfolio securities, the securities comprising its portfolio, changes in interest rates (including changes in the relationship between short-term rates and long-term rates), the amount and timing of its use of borrowings and other leverage, the effects of leverage on the common shares (discussed above under "Leverage"), the timing of the investment of leverage proceeds in portfolio securities, its net assets and its operating expenses.
+Consequently, the Fund cannot guarantee any particular yield on its common shares, and the yield for any given period is not an indication or representation of future yields on those shares.